cesarecamurani/Node-Express-API/README.md

 # Node-Express-API
-A simple todo app API made with Node.js &amp; Express.js
+A simple todo app API made with Node.js, Express.js and PostgreSQL (with Sequelize)